-33. Audited bodies' annual accounts are an essential part of accounting for their stewardship of the resources made available to them and their financial performance in the use of those resources.
-This section sets out our approach to the audit of the Partnership's annual accounts.
+Audited bodies' annual accounts are an essential part of accounting for their stewardship of the resources made available to them and their financial performance in the use of those resources.
+This section of our plan set outs our approach to the audit of the Partnership's annual accounts.